signalapp/Signal-Calling-Service/README.md

 Media forwarding server for group calls.
 Forwards media from 1 to N devices.

+## Frontend

+Signaling server for group calls that helps direct client requests to appropriate backends.

 # Thanks

 We thank WebRTC for the "googcc" congestion control algorithm (see googcc.rs for more details).